codybenlewis/CBL-Personal-Website/_projects/Personal Data Server.md

 key: personaldataserver
 ---

 See that Spotify status at the top of the website.
-This little credit card sized server is what makes it work.
-I'll tell you all about it soon.
+I turned a Raspberry Pi into a pocket-sized server that makes it all work.
+I'll tell you more about it soon.